sammiili/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 5. Select **Apply.**

-The account general information now shows the assigned phone number and displays Direct Routing as the phone number type.
+The account's general information now shows the assigned phone number and displays Direct Routing as the phone number type.

 ### Use PowerShell